danfuzz/lactoserv/README.md

   whatever flavor of Linux you happen to like).
 * Recent-ish version of Bash (works with what macOS ships, which is about as old a version as you'll find on any up-to-date OS).
-* Recent version of Node (tested regularly on v18 and v20).
+* Node v20 or later (tested regularly on v20 and v21).
 * Recent version of `jq` (v1.6 or later).

 To run (versions as above):